 This problem is indicative to some of the challenges facing Americans today, why they fall into such financial binds, can’t seem to save money, and live a debt-free life.

-Reasons Why People Face Money Problems
+Reasons Why People Face Financial Problems

 It’s easy to assume that those who face challenging financial situations is because they’re irresponsible and perpetually overspend on their credit cards.